-Each group, family and individual has a unique story – but most of the individuals HOH serve have faced forms of bondage and tragedy.
+It is estimated that there are 60,000-100,000 polygamists living in the Western United States, Canada and Mexico, with a majority of them residing in or around Utah.
+Each group, family and individual has a unique story, but most of the individuals HOH serve have faced forms of bondage and trauma.
 When someone leaves or is kicked out, they often experience loss of family, financial ruin, feeling judged, abandonment and loneliness.
 HOH is a safe place for them, providing a loving and caring body of people to extend hope for a new and bright future.